ZicongLin-GDUT/pooling-for-quantum-chemistry-data/README.md

 # pooling-for-quantum-chemistry-data
-The source code of paper Different Pooling Methods in Graph Neural Network for Large Scale Quantum Chemistry Data.
+The source code of paper The research on Pooling Methods in Graph Neural Network for Large Scale Quantum Chemistry Data.

 ## Requirements
 The **Python environment** used for the experiment in this paper is as follows: